d4ng3r-z0n3/Pyinstaller-GUI/README.md

 1. Run the program by executing the script `PyInstallerGUI.py`.
 2. The PyInstaller GUI window will appear.
 3. Select the Python script you want to convert by clicking the "Browse" button or manually entering the path in the "Script Path" field.
 4. Optionally, check the "Show Command Window" checkbox if you want to see the command window during the Python Script .exe execution.
+By changing the .py to a .pyw before conversion.
 5. Click the "Convert" button to start the conversion.
 6. The output of the conversion process will be displayed in a separate window titled "Command Output".
 You can track the progress and see any error messages in this window.
 7. Once the conversion is complete, a message will be shown indicating the success or failure of the conversion.